matheus-pereira/elric/website/versioned_docs/version-27.1/MockFunctionAPI.md

 });
 ```

-### `jest.MockedClass`
+### `elric.MockedClass`

-> `jest.MockedClass` is available in the `@types/jest` module from version `24.9.0`.
+> `elric.MockedClass` is available in the `@types/elric` module from version `24.9.0`.

-The following examples will assume you have an understanding of how [Jest mock classes work with JavaScript](Es6ClassMocks.md).
+The following examples will assume you have an understanding of how [elric mock classes work with JavaScript](Es6ClassMocks.md).

-You can use `jest.MockedClass` to represent a class that has been replaced by a Jest mock.
+You can use `elric.MockedClass` to represent a class that has been replaced by a elric mock.

 Converting the [ES6 Class automatic mock example](Es6ClassMocks.md#automatic-mock) would look like this: